LucasFerguson/file-tree-history-cli/README.md

 - **Execution:**
   - Run the program: `node index.js`
   - Follow prompts to select operation
+  - or run `npm link` to link the package globally and use it from anywhere in the terminal.
+  - run `historytree` to start

 **2. Directory Structure**
 - `.gitignore`: Specifies files to ignore in version control.